tushahirpara11/Express_Mongo_Crud/README.md

 # Express_Mongo_Crud
 Use ExpressJS and MongoDB To Perform CRUD Operations In MVC.

-please make sure that you must have to create a .env file and add fllowing things.
+Please make sure that you must have created a .env file and add fllowing things.
 <br/>
 <strong>MONGODB = 'collection Link'</strong>
 <br/>